rust-lang/rust/text/0000-bang-type.md

   * They represent the return type of functions that don't return.
     For a function that never returns, such as `exit`, the set of all values it may return is the empty set.
-That is to say, the type of all values it may return is the type of no inhabitants, ie. `Never` or anything equivalent to it.
+That is to say, the type of all values it may return is the type of no inhabitants, ie. `Never` or anything isomorphic to it.
+Similarly, they are the logical type for expressions that never return to their caller such as `break`, `continue` and `return`.

   * They can be converted to any other type.
     To specify a function `A -> B` we need to specify a return value in `B` for